Frequently asked questions

 Which Swiss cities have the most AI roles right now?

-Zürich leads with 268 active roles, followed by Lausanne (23) and Geneva (11).
-The full per-city breakdown is on the stats page, and each city has a dedicated landing page — for example /jobs/zurich.
+Zürich leads with 268 active roles, followed by Lausanne (46) and Basel (31).
+The full per-city breakdown is on the stats page, and each city has a dedicated landing page, for example /jobs/zurich.

 What's the typical salary range for AI roles in Switzerland?

-Across the 354 listings with salary data, the average lower bound is CHF 106'582 and the average upper bound is CHF 126'582 per year.
+Across the 410 listings with salary data, the median lower bound is CHF 120'000 and the median upper bound is CHF 140'000 per year.
+The salaries page breaks this down by role, sector, and city.
 Note: most employers don't publish salaries, so these are LLM-estimated from job descriptions and Swiss market benchmarks.
 Treat them as rough signals, not commitments.

 How often are listings updated?